JackKu0/PRNet/README.md

 # PRNet
-3D Object Detection Network based on Point-Region Fusion PRNet will be made public soon.
+3D Object Detection Network based on Point-Region Fusion.

+PRNet will be made public soon.